I love a good false lash. I know some people can’t stand them, but since the first time I applied a strip of falsies in my 20s, I was hooked.

-While I do miss results of the extensions a lot, they were also super expensive and you had to go to long appointments all the time, so there are a lot of things about it I don’t miss as well.
+While I do miss results of the extensions, they were also super expensive and you had to go to long appointments all the time, so there are a lot of things about it I don’t miss as well.
 I also tried the magnetic lashes that are on the market now and maybe there are some people that love them, but I could not get them to go on properly.

-And every time I tried to take them off to attempt to position them again, they pulled out my real lashes so I stopped trying pretty quickly…
+Every time I tried to take them off to attempt to position them again, they pulled out my real lashes so I stopped trying pretty quickly…

 They are basically cluster lashes (or trio lashes as I’ve also seen that style called), but they are applied under your lash line instead of over/on top of your lash line (they should only be touching your lashes though, not attached to your waterline).

 The first time I tried it I was impressed with how good they looked as far as hiding the seam and knots of the lashes under your lash line.
-But I could also tell that length of lashes was probably too long for my face, and I like when the most inner set of lashes is shorter than the rest so it looks more natural.
+But, I could also tell that length of lashes was probably too long for my face, and I like when the most inner set of lashes is shorter than the rest so it looks more natural.

 I would say if you have no idea what length/volume of lashes to get, start with a set that’s somewhere in the middle as far as length and volume go and then you can dial it back or up from there as needed.

 I do have one of these pillows that Elsie loves for training you to sleep on your back, but at the moment I have some back issues that make that position more uncomfortable, so I kind of have to sleep on my side for now.

-You can wear them as much as you want back to back.
+- You can wear them as much as you want back to back.
 It’s super easy to remove them to give your eyes a break whenever you want unlike extensions.
-And they have a subscription service if you are wearing them all the time.
+And, they have a subscription service if you are wearing them all the time.

-The cons are that it’s kind of expensive to get started (although still less than most charge for an initial lash extensions appointment).
+- It can be kind of expensive to get started (although still less than most charge for an initial lash extensions appointment).
 You may have to try a few sets to find your favorite fit of lashes.

-They don’t last as long as lash extensions.
+- They don’t last as long as lash extensions.
 You can’t get them wet like extensions (you can shower with them but try not to get your eyes wet).
 And you may have to reapply more often if you are a side sleeper.

-Originally I got about four days out of each set of lashes before the ends were having trouble staying put.
+Originally, I got about four days out of each set of lashes before the ends were having trouble staying put.
 But once I added in their night bond to the routine and slept on the edge of my pillow instead of the middle, I got a week out of the next set pretty easily.

 All in all, these seem like a great option for a long weekend or a trip that you want to look nice for but don’t want to go to all the hassle and commitment of lash extensions.

 Want Longer Lashes All The Time?
-Try this!!
+Try This:

-- Try using a lash serum like GrandeLASH-MD!
+- Try using a lash serum like GrandeLASH-MD.
 The photo below shows my real lashes with just mascara on (this mascara is the best I’ve ever used!) after using LashMD for about 5 months and the results are pretty amazing even on short sparse lashes like mine.

-- You just swipe the GrandeLASH-MD on your lash line every day and within a few months you should see a huge difference…it may not quite be false-lash level, but it’s pretty close for me and I don’t have to take them off and on all the time
+- You just swipe the GrandeLASH-MD on your lash line everyday and within a few months you should see a huge difference.
+It may not quite be false-lash level, but it’s pretty close for me and I don’t have to take them off and on all the time